-With a seven-kilometre stretch of beach backed by colourful huts, chic Belle Époque architecture and pine forest, Le Touquet in northern France boasts an uninterrupted stretch of sand that both you and your dog have been dreaming of.
+With a seven-kilometre stretch of beach backed by colourful huts, chic Belle Époque architecture and pine forest, Le Touquet in northern France boasts an uninterrupted stretch of sand.

 Dogs are allowed to explore the beach lead-free, and there are plenty of opportunities to sample the local speciality of moules-frites in dog-friendly cafés and restaurants.

-Just keep an eye out for the ‘sand yachts’ that race along this vast sandy highway too.
+Just keep an eye out for the ‘sand yachts’ that race along this sandy highway too.

 Billed as Croatia’s first ‘dog-friendly’ beach, Crikvenica is a haven for man's best friend.
-There's a spot for both owner and pup to cool off in the shade under a beach umbrella, or make a splash in the ocean's waves.
+There's a spot for owners and pups to cool off in the shade under a beach umbrella, or make a splash in the ocean's waves.

-Look out for Monty’s Beach Bar, a lively establishment that welcomes both humans and canines.
-As well as offering ice cream for dogs, they have developed a special beer for them called Snuffle.
-It’s non-alcoholic, of course, and is made from beef or chicken and malt barley extracts, which might be just the fix on a scorching Adriatic afternoon.
+Look out for Monty’s Beach Bar, a lively establishment that welcomes humans and canines.
+As well as offering ice cream for dogs, it has developed a special beer for them called Snuffle.
+It’s non-alcoholic of course, and it's made from beef or chicken and malt barley extracts, which might be just the fix on a scorching Adriatic afternoon.

-As its name suggests, Lido di Fido is Italy’s premiere canine spiaggia, providing all the necessities – from beach umbrella and deck chair, to a leash holder and water bowls for dogs, as well as a spacious parking area.
+As its name suggests, Lido di Fido is Italy’s premiere canine spiaggia (beach), providing all the necessities – from beach umbrellas and deck chairs to a lead holder and water bowls for dogs.
+It also has a spacious parking area.

 Just make sure your pooch is wearing his or her most modish accessories (this is Italy, after all), and check the rules before you go to ensure you're both beach ready.

-A beautiful white sand beach in southern Sweden, close to the dog-friendly Skateholm campsite, this stretch of sand offers your dog the chance to frolic in the chilly Baltic Sea.
+This white sand beach in southern Sweden, close to the dog-friendly Skateholm campsite, offers your dog the chance to frolic in the chilly Baltic Sea.

 Although dogs are banned from most of Barcelona’s busy shoreline, you can take your pup to the end of Llevant beach.
-Following a pilot scheme over the last few summers, Barcelona have decided to allow dogs on the small section of the beach during high season.
+Following a pilot scheme, Barcelona City Council decided to permanently allow dogs on a small section of the beach during high season.
 The dog beach is physically separated from the rest of Llevant beach with perimeter fences reaching the shore and breakwater.

-There are dog urinals, drinking fountains and doggie showers, and while it can only host a maximum of 100 dogs at any one time there are hopes that the area will be expanded.
+There are dog urinals, drinking fountains and doggie showers, and it can only host a maximum of 100 dogs at any one time.
 Get there now and help Barcelona’s barking beach revolution.

 Otherwise known as the 'Hole in the Wall', Burrow Beach offers an idyllic spot for dog-lovers to escape the city without having to go too far.

 The near mile-long stretch of sand connects Howth Head to the mainland, with undulating sand dunes next to the wave-crashing Irish Sea.
-Burrow Beach offers the perfect spot to soothe the soul with a good sea walk – no wonder it was awarded the Green Coast Award for 2018.
+Burrow Beach offers the perfect spot to soothe the soul with a good sea walk.

 This long stretch of pebble beach curves around the north-east coast of Samos, and offers plenty of space for you and your pup to take a dip, or simply to watch the sunset.